- Approximate height: Foliage: 50cm (20 inches) Flower: 65cm (26 inches)

 - Flower colour: Yellow

-- Supplied in the 11cm (1 litre) pot we grow them in - for best results we recommend potting on using a 2 - 4 litre pot
+- Supplied in the 1 litre pot we grow them in - for best results we recommend potting on using a 2 - 4 litre pot

 The American Copper Iris or Tawny Iris (Iris fulva) is easy to grow, not fussy about soil, and not too tall, but has a less compact growth habit than the other Iris species, with more widely-spaced shoots, and spreading on rhizomes which are thinner and faster-growing.
 Because of this, it should ideally be potted on once a year, as it can rapidly reach the edge of its pot.
 It has much more slender foliage than the other irises, which arches over at the top, and many flowers on each stem.
+The foliage is mid-green like that of other irises at the base, tending towards lime-green at the end of the leaves.
 The overall look is more delicate and exotic than any of the other species.